omegas82128/Aikino/README.md

 ```
 Doctor.Sleep.2019.DC.1080p.BluRay.x265-RARBG
 Magnolia (1999)
+Joker 2019
 ```

 * For **Tv Series folders** that either mention season number or have name followed by a Mini-Series tag.
+All folders will be considered as TV Series Folders by default.

 *For example:*
 ```
+Dark
 Twin Peaks Season 2
 Devs (Mini-Series)
 ```